skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ### Computer features
 * [Specsheet]({{ site.url }}/downloads/8bit/specs.pdf)
 * How to operate (show how to do multiples of 3 until 30 program)
-* Hello world hack (not listed here) (just show hello world and in the video put a link to my blog and a description copy pasting the hello world hack part)
 * Not listed here, have fibonacci (which then resets before overflow)
 * Input and troubleshoout (this one wont be linked here): youtube video My Ben Eater 8-bit computer build with the most basic runtime input module in the world and troubleshooting review.
 Video script:
   * My 8-bit build follows Ben Eater's schematics and has the same assembly language but there are a few things I had to change: